 The data presented in this report are from the most recent testing done in accordance with administrative regulations in 401 KAR Chapter 8.
 As authorized and approved by EPA, the State has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data in this table, though representative, may be more than one year old.
-Unless otherwise noted, the report level is the highest level detected.
+Copies of this report are available upon request by contacting our office during business hours.